microsoft/WhatTheHack/056-CosmicTroubleshooting/Student/Challenge-01.md

 - The user submits their order
 - The user views their orders

-As we would like to simulate real-life traffic, we should load test with a representative load (the load test runs a 1000 user test across the web app).
-Please scale up the Azure App Service Plan hosting the Web App to P1V3 for the duration of the test.
+As we would like to simulate real-life traffic, we should load test with a representative load (the load test runs a 1000 user test across the web app). **Please scale up the Azure App Service Plan hosting the Web App to P1V3 for the duration of the test**.
 You may then scale back down to S1.

+Also, **please note that the load test will require 4 engine instances** in Azure Load Testing.
+Please confirm from your default quotas that you have enough, else you will need to request a quota increase from Azure Support.

 To be able to identify the required data points to help you formulate a plan to mitigate the issues, you will need to:
 - Enable Diagnostics in Cosmos DB